Kerinci Regency

 Kerinci is a regency (kabupaten) in Jambi province, on the island of Sumatra, Indonesia.
-The regency has an area of 3445.18 km2.
-Kerinci Regency had a population of 229,495 at the 2010 Census and 250,259 at the 2020 Census; the official estimate as at mid 2024 was 268,951 (comprising 135,055 males and 133,896 females).
+The regency has an area of 3445.20 km2.
+Kerinci Regency had a population of 229,495 at the 2010 Census and 250,259 at the 2020 Census; the official estimate as of mid 2025 was 272,832 (comprising 135,055 males and 133,896 females in 2024).
 The regency largely surrounds the city of Sungai Penuh (except on the city's western side), which until its separation on 24 June 2008 was part of the regency but is now independent of it.
 The regency seat is at the town of Siulak.
 Kerinci is located 50 km from Jambi City, the capital of Jambi Province.

 Geography

 Mount Kerinci, the highest volcano in Indonesia and all of Southeast Asia, is found in the northern part of the Kerinci regency, in the Kayu Aro highland plateau, bordering West Sumatra.
 Lake Kerinci (Danau Kerinci), a large lake covering 46 km^{2} and an important source of fish for the region, is found in the central/southern parts of the Kerinci valley.
 An azure-blue, spring-fed lake called Lake Kaco (Danau Kaco) is located in the rainforest near the village of Lempur in the Gunung Raya ("Mountain Kingdom") District.
 Much of the land area of the Kerinci regency is within the boundaries of the Kerinci Seblat National Park.